justDabuK/justkevin/src/pages/blog/2025-XX-XX Orrery - Servo Testing.md

 Now after testing the servos and thinking about what I want to do with them, it seems obvious that I will need more of the continuos rotation servos, as I plan to make little balls rotate continuously.

-I am still unsure how to best translate the rotation of earth around the sun to the little servo, but that's a problem for future Kevin.
+I am still unsure how to best translate the rotation of the planets around the sun to the little servos, but that's a problem for future Kevin.

 See ya in the next one,